-The NCA, established in 2000, supervises the functions and administration of all of Pakistan's organizations involved in nuclear weapons research, development, and employment, as well as the military services that operate the strategic forces.51 The prime minister, as head of government, is chairperson of the NCA.52 The NCA also includes the chair of the joint chiefs of staff, the ministers of defense, interior, and finance, the director general of the SPD, and the commanders of the Army, Air Force, and Navy.
+The NCA, established in 2000, supervises the functions and administration of all of Pakistan's organizations involved in nuclear weapons research, development, and employment, as well as the military services that operate the strategic forces.
+The prime minister, as head of government, is chairperson of the NCA.
+The NCA also includes the chair of the joint chiefs of staff; the ministers of defense, interior, and finance; the director general of the SPD; and the commanders of the Army, Air Force, and Navy.
 The final authority to launch a nuclear strike requires consensus within the NCA; the chairperson must cast the final vote.
 The NCA is comprised of two committees, the Employment Control Committee (ECC) and the Development Control Committee (DCC), each of which includes a mix of civilian and military officials.
 The ECC's functions include establishing a command and control system over the use of nuclear weapons.
-The DCC "exercises technical, financial and administrative control over all strategic organisations, including national laboratories and research and development organisations associated with the development and modernisation of nuclear weapons."53
+The DCC "exercises technical, financial and administrative control over all strategic organisations, including national laboratories and research and development organisations associated with the development and modernisation of nuclear weapons."

 The SPD is headed by a director general from the Army and acts as the secretariat for the NCA.
 The SPD's functions include formulating Islamabad's nuclear policy, strategy, and doctrine; developing the nuclear chain of command; and formulating operational plans at the service level for the movement, deployment, and use of nuclear weapons.
 The Army, Air Force, and Navy each have their own strategic force command, but operational planning and control remains with the NCA.
 The SPD coordinates operational plans with the strategic forces commands.
-According to current and former Pakistani officials, Islamabad employs a system which requires that at least two, and perhaps three, people authenticate launch codes for nuclear weapons.54
+According to current and former Pakistani officials, Islamabad employs a system which requires that at least two, and perhaps three, people authenticate launch codes for nuclear weapons.

-51 December 2007 Ordinance To Provide For The Constitution And Establishment Of National Command Authority.
+&lt;sup>78 December 2007 Ordinance to Provide for the Constitution and Establishment of National Command Authority.

-52 When the NCA was established in 2000, the government's announcement designated the Head of Government, or Prime Minister, as Chairperson.
+&lt;sup>79 When the NCA was established in 2000, the government's announcement designated the Head of Government, or Prime Minister, as Chairperson.
 At that time, General Musharraf, as Chief Executive, became Chairperson and stayed in that position after becoming President in 2002.
 He appointed the Prime Minister as Vice Chairman.
 However, President Zardari returned the NCA to its original structure when, in a November 2009 re-promulgation of the 2007 NCA Ordinance, he specified that the Prime Minister would be Chairperson, removing himself from that position (this re-promulgation also abolished the position of Vice Chairman).
 Zardari may have done this in reaction to Parliamentary pressure, and perhaps to boost his waning political support.
 According to Brigadier General (Ret.)
 Naeem Salik, the change in Chairmanship may have only a symbolic impact on nuclear policy-making, since no changes were made to the Strategic Plans Division itself.
 The Pakistani Parliament is now considering a bill, the National Command Bill of 2009, which includes these provisions, and could add reporting requirements on the safety and security of Pakistan's nuclear assets.
 A July 2009 Supreme Court decision required that the Ordinances from the Musharraf era be made law.

-53 Nuclear Black Markets: Pakistan, A.Q.
-Khan and the Rise of Proliferation Networks, (London: The International Institute for Strategic Studies), 2007. p.
+&lt;sup>80 Nuclear Black Markets: Pakistan, A.Q.
+Khan and the Rise of Proliferation Networks, (London: The International Institute for Strategic Studies), 2007, p.
 111; Pakistan Announcement of Nuclear-Weapons Command-and-Control Mechanism, Associated Press of Pakistan, February 3, 2000.
 Nuclear Black Markets, pp. 110-111, has organization charts of the NCA and SPD.

-54 See P. Cotta-Ramusino and M. Martellini, "Nuclear Safety, Nuclear Stability And Nuclear Strategy In Pakistan: A Concise Report Of A Visit By Landau Network - Centro Volta," January 14, 2002.
-Available at http://www.pugwash.org/september11/pakistan-nuclear.htm; Kenneth N. Luongo and Brig.
-Gen. (Ret.)
-Naeem Salik, http://www.pugwash.org/september11/pakistan-nuclear.htm; Kenneth N. Luongo and Brig.
-Gen. (Ret.)
-Naeem Salik, (continued...)
+&lt;sup>81 See P. Cotta-Ramusino and M. Martellini, "Nuclear Safety, Nuclear Stability And Nuclear Strategy In Pakistan: A Concise Report Of A Visit By Landau Network - Centro Volta," January 14, 2002.
+Available at (continued...)